What is Ecotourism? What are the guiding principles and purpose of ecotourism? Read here to know more

 Conclusion

-India, a country with diverse terrain, offers a number of tourist destinations that not only help people unwind but also revitalise them.
+India, a country with diverse terrain, offers many tourist destinations that not only help people unwind but also revitalize them.
 There are numerous methods to take in Mother Nature in the purest form.

 There are only a few sites where you may appreciate the priceless bounty of Mother Nature, like the Himalayan region, Kerala, North-East India, Andaman and Nicobar Islands, and the Lakshadweep Islands.